HHS-Team670/2016-Robot/README.md

 **Note that you cannot commit directly to master or dev!**<br/>
 This project shall follow the following workflow:<br/>

 The master branch is considered the stable branch of this project.
-It may only be updated via pull request from student developer, and then only with Shaylan's approval.<br/>
+It may only be updated via pull request from student developer, and then only with Code Leads' approval.<br/>

 The dev branch is the main working branch.
 It may only be updated by pull request from uncontrolled branches.<br/>